Christoph-Beckmann/youtube-transcript-splitter/README.md

 # GPT-Friendly YouTube Transcript Splitter
 ---

-This command-line tool is designed to fetch the transcript of a YouTube video and process it based on the user's desired mode ('separate', 'full', or 'auto').
-The primary purpose of this tool is to make it easier to input long transcripts into ChatGPT by splitting them into smaller chunks.
-Additionally, prompt-engineering techniques have been incorporated to improve the quality of the output.
+The **YouTube Transcript Splitter** is a highly efficient tool that streamlines the process of acquiring and processing YouTube video transcripts for use with ChatGPT.
+This powerful command-line tool empowers you to: (1) retrieve the transcript through the video ID or URL; (2) customize the transcript handling through three distinct processing modes ('separate', 'full', or 'auto'); and (3) conveniently copy the processed transcript to your clipboard, either as a whole or in smaller segments to *accommodate ChatGPT's input limitations*.
+Moreover, it leverages prompt-engineering techniques to enhance output quality, ensuring a more seamless and user-friendly ChatGPT experience.

 ## Table of Contents
 ---